ai-socialimpact/LLMWiki-NGO-Humaninloop/README.md

 ### Phase 4: Integrity Graph Sealing
 Secures graph consistency and path connections prior to production export.
 *   **Pass 4 (Link Validation Linter):** Evaluates markdown syntax using parsing loops to check if every hyperlink points to a real file on disk, blocks generation on orphaned nodes, and packages the verified engine into a ZIP file for production.

+## 🏗️ Design Diagram of the LLM Wiki Creation

 ```text
 [ Raw Source Files ]